powsybl/powsybl.github.io/docs/iidm/importer/cgmes.md

 module.

 ## iidm.import.cgmes.allow-unsupported-tap-changers
-The `iidm.import.cgmes.allow-unsupported-tap-changers` property is an optional property that determines if every tap changers are read in order to be converted in best effort or if only supported tap changers are read and converted.
+The `iidm.import.cgmes.allow-unsupported-tap-changers` property is an optional property that determines if every tap changer is read in order to be converted in best effort or if only supported tap changers are read and converted.
 By default, its value is `true`.

 ## iidm.import.cgmes.boundary-location